-HEREAS the several Laws heretofore made for the Government of the Militia, and for the Purpole of directing the internal Force of the State to the Preservation and Safety of the same, have been found inadequate to these important Purposes, and have become, from their Number and Diversity, difficult to be understood and executed; Therefore, Militia, how to be divided.
+HEREAS the several Laws heretofore made for the Government of the Militia, and for the Purpose of directing the internal Force of the State to the Preservation and Safety of the same, have been found inadequate to these important Purposes, and have become, from their Number and Diversity, dissicult to be understood and executed; Therefore, Militia, how to be divided.

 Sect.
-1. BE IT ENACTED by the Council and General Affembly of this State, and it is bereby Enabled by the Authority of the same, That, from and after the Publication of this Act, the Militia of this State shall be divided into three Brigades, as follows: The Militia of the Counties of Bergen, Esfex, Morris, Sussex, and of those Parts of the Counties of Mid-dlesex and Somerset lying on the Northern and Eastern Side of Raritan River, and of the South Branch of the same, shall compose the upper Brigade; the Militia of the Counties of Mermouth, Hanter don and Burlington, and of those Parts of the Counties of Middlefex and Somerfet lying on the Southern and Western Side of the said stiver Rarites, and of the South Branch of the same, shall compose the middle Brigade; and the Militia of the Counties of Gloucefter, Salem, Cape-May and Cumberland, thall compose the lower Brigade.
-Brigades, by whom to be 2.
-AND BE IT FURTHER ENACTED, That each Brigade shall be commanded by a Brigadier or Colonel Commandant, who shall be the eldest Colonel, and if there is no Colonel, the eldest Lieutenaut-Colonel of the Regiments which compose the Brigade, to be determined by the Date of their several Commissions; which Brigadiers, Colonels, or Lieutenant-Colonels Commandant, shall be empowered to appoint a Major of Brigade, to rank as Major of the Militia, and receive Pay on the Certificate of his Brigadier, Colonel or Lieutenant-Colonel Commandant.
-Regiments, Provifo 3.
-AND BE IT FURTHER ENACTED, That each Regiment or Battalion shall be officered with one Lieutenant-Colonel (except where a Colonel is already appointed) and one Major; and also with an Adjutant, who shall be taken from the Line, and rank as First Lieutenant, and when in Service be entitled to the Pay and Rations of a Captain; one Quartermaster, who shall also be taken from the Line, rank with Lieutenants, and receive like Pay and Rations when in Service; and when Circumstances will admit, a Surgeon; which Regimental Staff-Officers shall be appointed by the Field Officers or a Majority of them; and the Commanding Officer of each Regiment or Battalion shall appoint a Sergeant-Major.
-PROVIDED ALWAYS, That where two Majors have been heretofore appointed and commissioned in any Regiment or Battalion both shall be continued, but Vacancies happening in the Office of Second Major, shall not hereafter be supplied.
-4. And \ See a Supplement to this Act.
+1. Be it Enacted by the Council and General Assembly of this State, and it is hereby Enacted by the Authority of the same, That, from and after the Publication of this Act, the Militia of this State shall be divided into three Brigades, as follows: The Militia of the Counties of Bergen, Essex, Morris, Sussex, and of those Parts of the Counties of Middlesex and Somerset lying on the Northern and Eastern Side of Raritan River, and of the South Branch of the same, shall compose the upper Brigade; the Militia of the Counties of Middlesex and Somerset lying on the Southern and Western Side of the said River Rarites, and of the South Branch of the same, shall compose the middle Brigade; and the Militia of the Counties of Glonesser, Salem, Cape-May and Cumberland, shall compose the lower Brigade.
+Brigades, by whom to be commanded.
+2. And be it further Enacted, That each Brigade shall be commanded by a Brigadier or Colonel Commandant, who shall be the eldest Colonel, and if there is no Colonel, the eldest Lieutenaut-Colonel of the Regiments which compose the Brigade, to be determined by the Date of their several Commissions; which Brigadiers, Colonels, or Lieutenant-Colonels Commandant, shall be empowered to appoint a Major of Brigade, to rank as Major of the Militia, and receive Pay on the Certificate of his Brigadier, Colonel or Lieutenant-Colonel Commandant.
+Regiments, how to be officered.
+3. And be it further Enacted, That each Regiment or Battalion shall be officered with one Lieutenant-Colonel (except where a Colonel is already appointed) and one Major; and also with an Adjutant, who shall be taken from the Line, and rank as First Lieutenant, and when in Service be entitled to the Pay and Rations of a Captain; one Quartermaster, who shall also be taken from the Line, rank with Lieutenants, and receive like Pay and Rations when in Service; and when Circumstances will admit, a Surgeon; which Regimental Staff-Officers shall be appointed by the Field Officers or a Majority of them; and the Commanding Officer of each Regiment or Battalion shall appoint a Sergeant-Major.
+PROVIDED ALWAYS, That where two Majors have been heretofore appointed and commissioned in any Regiment or Battalion both shall be continued, but Vacancies happening in the Office of Second Major, shall not hereaster be supplied.
+Proviso 4.
+And See a Supplement to this Act.
 Chap.
 CCCXIX.

 259. N. J.-General Assembly, Trenton; A & L, P. Wilson, 1784; Act, Jan.
 8, 1781, pp. 166-181.
 67